Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 |  4 |  5 |  6 | 11 |</div>
 </div>

-So lets try and generate a uri, there is a function defined in the template for building resource-id URI's already in the `test-project.prefix` namespace.
-Lets try and call it:
+So let's try and generate a uri, there is a function defined in the template for building resource-id URI's already in the `test-project.prefix` namespace.
+Let's try and call it:

 <div class="terminal-wrapper">
 <div class="terminal-inner">test-project.pipeline=> (base-id "foo")